telerik/kendo-vscode-extensions/README.md

 ## Overview

-Kendo UI VS Code Template Wizard allows you to quickly scaffold apps built with KendoReact or Kendo UI for Angular using a visual wizard.
+Kendo UI VS Code Template Wizard allows you to quickly scaffold apps built with KendoReact, Kendo UI for Angular or Kendo UI for Vue using a visual wizard.

 ## Feedback and Feature Requests